openeuler-mirror/docs/docs/en/docs/Container/container-management.md

 -   Do not run the  **isula exec**  command in the background.
 Otherwise, the system may be suspended.

-    Run the  **isula exec**  command in the background as follows:
+    The  **isula exec**  command runs in the background as follows:

-    Run the  **isula exec script &**  command in the background, for example,  **isula exec container\_name script &,isula exec**.
-The command is executed in the background.
-The script continuously displays a file by running the  **cat**  command.
-Normally, there is output on the current terminal.
-If you press  **Enter**  on the current terminal, the client exits the stdout read operation due to the I/O read failure.
+    The  **isula exec script &**  command is used to run **exec** in the background, for example,  **isula exec container\_name script &**.
+The **isula exec** command is executed in the background.
+The script continuously runs the **cat** command on a file.
+Normally, the file is concatenated to the current terminal.
+If you press  **Enter**  on the current terminal, the client exits the standard output read operation due to the I/O read failure.
 As a result, the terminal does not output data.
-The server continues to write data to the buffer of the FIFO because the process is still displaying files by running the  **cat**  command.
+The server continues to write data to the buffer of the FIFO because the process is still running the **cat** command on the file.
 When the buffer is full, the process in the container is suspended in the write operation.

--   When a lightweight container uses the  **exec**  command to execute commands with pipe operations, you are advised to run the  **/bin/bash -c**  command.
+-   When a lightweight container uses the  **exec**  command to execute commands with pipe operations, you are advised to run the command using  **/bin/bash -c**.

     Typical application scenarios:

     Run the  **isula exec container\_name -it ls /test | grep "xx" | wc -l**  command to count the number of xx files in the test directory.
-The output is processed by  **grep**  and  **wc**  through the pipe because  **ls /test**  is executed with  **exec**.
-The output of  **ls /test**  executed by  **exec**  contains line breaks.
-When the output is processed, the result is incorrect.
+The **exec** command executes the **ls /test** command.
+The output is then processed by  **grep**  and  **wc**  through the pipe.
+Because the output of  **ls /test**  executed by  **exec**  contains line feed characters, when the output is processed, the result is incorrect.

-    Cause: Run the  **ls /test**  command using  **exec**.
+    Cause: The  **ls /test**  command is executed by  **exec**.
 The command output contains a line feed character.
-Run the** | grep "xx" | wc -l**  command for the output.
+The output is then processced by the **| grep "xx" | wc -l**  command.
 The processing result is 2 \(two lines\).

     ```
     [root@localhost ~]# isula exec  -it container ls /test